Spain to rescue empty toll roads in deal avoiding deficit hit

 The government is seeking to create a state company to take on the debt as one long-term, low-interest loan, the sources said.
 The builders will get 20 percent of the equity of the new company, taking a hit estimated at 1.7 billion euros on their investments.

-Builders, including Ferrovial, Abertis, OHL, ACS, FCC and Acciona, created joint ventures to win concessions from the government to build the toll roads during Spain’s boom years.
+Builders, including Ferrovial (FER.MC), Abertis (ABE.MC), OHL (OHL.MC), ACS (ACS.MC), FCC (FCC.MC) and Acciona (ANA.MC), created joint ventures to win concessions from the government to build the toll roads during Spain’s boom years.

-They borrowed money from banks such as Santander, Caixabank , Bankia, Popular and BBVA to do so.
+They borrowed money from banks such as Santander (SAN.MC), Caixabank (CABK.MC) (CABK.MC), Bankia (BKIA.MC), Popular POP.MC and BBVA (BBVA.MC) to do so.

 The arrangement avoids debt linked to the troubled toll roads counting towards Spain’s deficit as the country fights to reduce its budget gap to hit Europe-agreed targets.